 The Garrison website at https://home.army.mil/leavenworth/ has links to local weather and seasonal planning information.

 It pays to have a plan for when severe weather threatens and not wait until the warning sirens sound to figure out what to do next.
 Here are some tips for building awareness and preparing for severe weather:

 Pay attention to weather forecasts.
 A clear, blue sky in the morning may be overtaken by a dark, snarling storm by the afternoon.
 Local meteorologists know this and are trained to recognize the conditions for the development of storms.
 Before heading out in the morning for work or other activities, check the local forecast.
 Make periodic checks throughout the day to see if the situation has changed.

 Learn the terrain.
 Storms in this part of the United States tend to move from the southwest to the northeast.
 That means that a storm in Douglas County — the area around Lawrence, Kan. — may be heading toward Wyandotte and Leavenworth counties.

 In general, weather to the south and west of Leavenworth County should be of more concern to post residents than what is going on to the north or east in Missouri.

 Know where to take shelter.
 Most public buildings and businesses on and off post have storm shelters.
 Visitors in these buildings should take direction from the building staff on where to take shelter during a storm.

-Three buildings are opened as public storm shelters during watches after duty hours: the Lewis and Clark Center on Stimson Avenue, the Single Soldier Quarters on Cody Road and Munson Army Health Center at Biddle Boulevard and Pope Avenue.
+Three buildings are opened as public storm shelters during watches after duty hours: the Lewis and Clark Center on Stimson Avenue, the Single Soldier Quarters on Cody Road and Munson Army Health Center at the corner of Biddle Boulevard and Pope Avenue.
 Pets are not allowed in public shelters.